marlam/qv/README.md

-# qv (quick view): a viewer for 2D data (images, renderings, sensor data, ...)
+# qv (quick view): a viewer for 2D data (images, sensor data, ...)

+Qv is a viewer for 2D scalar data such as images, sensor data, simulations, renderings, videos etc.

-qv shows images and image-like data and provides analysis tools such as statistics, histogram, range selection, dynamic range reduction, and color maps.
+It provides analysis tools including statistics, histogram, range selection, dynamic range reduction, value inspection, and color maps.

-It is useful for all kinds of 2D data from sensors, simulation, rendering, or high dynamic range imaging.
+Most file formats are supported.

-qv requires Qt and [tgd](https://marlam.de/tgd).
+Qv requires Qt and [tgd](https://marlam.de/tgd).

 This project uses the MIT license.